gallanwood/learning-git/notes.md

 - `git commit -m 'correct the urls in home page'` is a quick way to include the commit message within the commit command
 - Git keeps a version of all staged files when they are commited
 - Remember to add files so that they become staged before running a commit
-- `git commit add somefile.txt` followed by `git commit --amend` overwrites a previous commit without creating a new one.
+- `git commit --amend` overwrites a previous commit without creating a new one.
 Use only locally
 - `git checkout --orphan new-master master` to create a branch that can be used to squash commmits.
 Follow with `git commit -m "fresh initial commit message"` and overwrite the old master branch reference with the new one `git branch -M new-master master`

 ### Log

-- `git log` displays the commit hash, branch, author and date for each commit, eg:
+- `git log` displays the commit hash, branch, author and date for each commit
-  >`commit 94ab7575ecf8d732d1f1e722aafad1ca625197b1 (HEAD -> master)
-Author: gallanwood <gavin@allanwood.co.uk>
-Date:   Sat Jan 29 23:35:36 2022 +0000`
 - `git log --oneline` displays the comment for every commit, one per line
 - `git log --graph` displays logs organised as a graph of branches
-- `git show 94ab7575ecf8d732d1f1e722aafad1ca625197b1` shows any changes made to a specific commit
+- `git show 94ab7575ecf8d732d1f1e722aafad1ca625197b1` shows any changes made to a specific commit, identified by its hash

 ### Alias